atmacvit/bincrowd/README.md

 <img align="left" width="300" height="415" src="images/opt_demo.jpg">

-### How to include strata aware optimisation in your model
+### How to include strata aware optimization in your network

-To reduce variance, we adopt a strata-aware optimization.
+The next step of the procedure is to include strata aware optimization into any network.
+We add this loss as an additive loss along with a scaleable hyper parameter (λ<sub>1</sub> in Sec 3.4) to the original network's loss function.
+The idea behind adoption of strata aware optimization is to reduce variance.
 A pyTorch implementation of that optimization is provided in this folder named [```optimization```](optimization).

 <br />
 <br />